 What is Christmas without some delicious speculoos cookies??
 These vegan speculoos cookies are great to enjoy with a cup of hot chocolate or coffee on a cold winter day.
 During Christmas time, we usually indulge more (or at least I am), so that's why I made these vegan speculoos cookies oil-free and refined-sugar-free to balance things out.

 Ever since they started selling speculoos cookies in the supermarket back in September, I had to force myself not to buy the entire supply of speculoos cookie packages.
 I love speculoos cookies!
-If you've never heard about them before: Speculoos (or Spekulatius) are spiced shortcrust biscuits.
+If you've never heard about them before: Speculoos (sometimes called Spekulatius or Speculaas cookies) are spiced shortcrust biscuits.
 They are traditionally baked for St Nicholas' day in the Netherlands and Belgium, and in Germany and Austria we eat them around Christmas and late autumn even.

 There are different types of speculoos cookies - spiced speculoos, almond speculoos and butter speculoos.
 This recipe is a little bit of a blend between spiced and almond speculoos cookie since we are using almond butter but also a lot of spices!

 What you need to make healthy vegan speculoos cookies